 We live in a world dominated by social media, where our kids are constantly trying to keep up with the Joneses (or Cohen’s), only to find themselves participating in this never-ending popularity contest called a “Bar/Bat Mitzvah party”… and guess who’s left holding the bill? (hint: look in the mirror)

 Is there a way out of that madness?
 Yes indeed – celebrating your kid’s Bar or Bat Mitzvah in Israel!

-A Bar/Bat Mitzvah trip to Israel offers a breath of fresh for parents who prefer an alternative path.
+A Bar/Bat Mitzvah trip to Israel is a breath of fresh air for parents who prefer an alternative path.
 A path that doesn’t involve stress, chaos, and a party that ends up costing you an arm and a leg.

 A path that gives your kids the chance to (among others):

 - Take a break from the noisy world we live in and discover the spiritual side of the Bar or Bat Mitzvah ceremony

 - Discover their Jewish tradition, learn about Israel’s rich history and heritage, and visit the iconic sites they read about in the bible

 - Form their identity as a young adult based on eternal Jewish values (as opposed to Marvel superheroes)